bahrus/xtal-sip/README.md

 How should we modify the conditionalImport function to accommodate both js reference(s) and css reference(s) that need to be added (say) to document.head?

-This is subject to change as the CSS/stylesheet/constructible stylesheet proposals flap in the wind, but I'm thinking:
+This is subject to change as the CSS/stylesheet modules / constructible stylesheet proposals flap in the wind, but I'm thinking:

 ```html
 <html>